Let us know the most convenient time to get in touch and we'll get back to you.Request a call back

 Click here to read about some of the cases we’ve handled.

-We have many years of experience handling personal injury cases, from trips and slips, to road traffic accidents as well as severe brain and spinal injury cases.
+We have many years of experience handling personal injury cases, from trips and slips, to road traffic accidents, as well as severe brain and spinal injury cases.
 Andrew Greenwood has been qualified and active as a personal injury solicitor for over 30 years.
 He also sits as a Deputy District Judge in the High Court and County Court.
-Natalie Marrison is an expert in personal injury and has over 15 years’ experience.
-Both Andrew and Natalie are accredited by the Law Society for Personal Injury.
+Andrew is accredited by the Law Society for Personal Injury.

 You will simply need to complete the form of authority advising us of their details.
 We will make enquiries with the Solicitors Regulation Authority and obtain a forwarding address for the firm and in turn identify the professional indemnity insurers who provided insurance cover for your previous solicitors at the time of acting for you.
 We are able to make full investigations here to remove the burden of you having to do so.